-Dangers of Large Trucks
+Dangers Of Large Trucks

 Commercial vehicles are an important part of the infrastructure of America, allowing for widespread transportation of products and produce, and bringing food and water to citizens across the U.S. Unfortunately, large trucks pose many threats to other motorists in the event of an accident.
 Over 3,000 truck wrecks occurred here in Connecticut in 2008, according to the Connecticut Department of Transportation.
 These collisions included commercial vehicles such as tractor-trailers, construction and farm vehicles, and other types of large trucks.

 Ordinarily, a large commercial truck will weigh 20-30x more than the typical passenger vehicle.
 This can make for disastrous results in the event of a collision.
-As a safe driver, it’s important to practice defensive driving skills, but it is also essential to remain aware to the hazards that exist on the road every day, including the dangers of large trucks.
+As a safe driver, it’s important to practice defensive driving skills, but it is also essential to remain aware of the hazards that exist on the road every day, including the dangers of large trucks.

 If you have suffered injuries or lost a loved one in a truck wreck, you could be eligible for compensation in a personal injury or wrongful death lawsuit.
 Jonathan Perkins Injury Lawyers has been representing Connecticut truck accident victims for decades and offers over 140 years of combined legal experience.
 If you believe you may have a case, we are here to provide you with a free case evaluation.

-Common Hazards Posed by Commercial Vehicles
+Common Hazards Posed By Commercial Vehicles

-Of the more than 3,000 2008 truck wrecks on Connecticut roads, nearly 600 resulted in injuries, and 13 ended in fatality.
+Of the more than 3,000 2008 truck wrecks on Connecticut roads, nearly 600 resulted in injuries and 13 ended in fatality.
 In most instances, the causes of a large truck accident will involve driver error (on the trucker’s part or that of another motorist), a mechanical defect or violation of safety standards.
 Regardless of the cause of an accident, these large vehicles provide for unique dangers:

 - Aggressive truckers